 Of course, the main reason why people visit this village is to see Gelert’s grave.
 However, I would definitely recommend sticking around for a bit longer to explore what this beautiful village has to offer!

 You can continue your National Trust walk alongside the River Glaslyn and head towards the Ynys Dol-leian or the majestic Aberglaslyn Pass.

 If you head back into the village, you can go shopping in the range of antique and craft shops.
-There are no end of souvenirs which have Gelert’s face on them!
+There is no end of souvenirs that have Gelert’s face on them!

 Why not pop inside the historic Church of St Mary on the way or see Beddgelerts oldest building, Tŷ Isaf?